nb109/courses/expert_sessions/joomla_security/03_htaccess_ssl_hosting_ssh.md

 ```

 ---
+class: code-14
 # Frontend .htaccess zelf doen (2)
 ```
 ########## Begin - Rewrite rules to block out some common exploits
 ## If you experience problems on your site block out the operations listed below
-## This attempts to block the most common type of exploit `attempts` to Joomla!
+## This attempts to block the most common type of exploit attempts to Joomla!
 #
 # If the request query string contains /proc/self/environ (by SigSiu.net)
 RewriteCond %{QUERY_STRING} proc/self/environ [OR]